 Note that you do not have to choose between teams or users, and that you can assign permissions to both at the same time.

 Clicking on Notifications allows you to review any notification integrations you have setup.
 The Notifications tab is present only after the template has been saved.

 If no notifications have been set up, click the NOTIFICATIONS link from above or inside the gray box to add or create a new notification.

 Refer to Notifications for additional details on configuring various notification types.

 If a workflow-level inventory was specified at run-time, the inventory name displays in the workflow job in the jobs list:

 From this view, you can click the job ID - name of the workflow job and see its graphical representation.
-The example below shows the job details of the 748-WFJT A workflow job.
+The example below shows the job details of the 141 - WF using JT workflow job.

-Similarly, you can click the workflow template in which this workflow is used.
-In the example above, clicking the parent workflow template, Overall, takes you to its Job Details page and the graphical details of the nodes and statuses of each as they were launched.
+In the above example, click the parent workflow template, Overall, to view its Job Details page and the graphical details of the nodes and statuses of each as they were launched.